Brandon Crawford Player Props: Giants vs. Pirates

-Brandon Crawford and his .314 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Pittsburgh Pirates and Rich Hill on May 29 at 5:05 PM ET.
+Brandon Crawford and his .400 on-base percentage over his past 10 games (112 points higher than his season-long percentage), will be in action for the San Francisco Giants against the Pittsburgh Pirates and Johan Oviedo on May 30 at 9:45 PM ET.

-In his previous game, he went 1-for-3 with a double against the Brewers.
+In his last appearance, he reached base in all four of his plate appearances (3-for-3 with a double and an RBI) against the Pirates.

 Brandon Crawford Game Info & Props vs. the Pirates